Paying for health care, made simpler

 UnitedHealthcare is working to give employees more visibility into costs prior to receiving care, as well as better support when it comes time to pay for care.

-About 40% of surveyed Americans are confused by their medical bills.1 Uncertainty around when a bill will come, how much will be due and whether an individual can pay drives their frustration, according to the survey.1 To make matters worse, misunderstanding health insurance can also cost employees money in the form of out-of-network provider visits or uncovered procedures.
+That anxiety may be exacerbated when there’s confusion around their medical bills or uncertainty around when a bill will come and how much will be due.2 To make matters worse, misunderstanding health insurance can also cost employees money in the form of out-of-network provider visits or uncovered procedures.

 “People do not understand health insurance,” says George Dippel, president of Deft Research.
 “They only begin to understand health insurance when the bills come in.
 That’s not an ideal time to learn.”

 Employers can also encourage employees to use the tools that may already be at their disposal.
-For instance, at UnitedHealthcare, the redesigned dashboard on myuhc.com allows for easier navigation and offers cost estimates for care.
+For instance, at UnitedHealthcare, enhancements made to the UnitedHealthcare® app and myuhc.com® aim to allow for easier navigation and offer upfront cost estimates for care.

-Employers can support employees, many of whom are living paycheck-to-paycheck,3 by offering access to benefits which kick in right away.
-These first-dollar benefits may help employees get more value out of their employer-sponsored health plans.
+Employers can support employees by offering access to benefits with embedded savings opportunities to help offset their costs, which is especially helpful since about 66% of Americans reported living paycheck to paycheck.3 These benefits may help employees get more value out of their employer-sponsored health plans.

 Granting coverage at the get-go may also include extending financial benefits to help remove some of the stress when it comes time to pay for bills.
-For instance, UnitedHealthcare offers Care Cash®, a pre-loaded debit card with up to $200 for individuals and $500 for families that can be used for certain health care expenses.
+For instance, UnitedHealthcare offers Care Cash®, a pre-loaded debit card with up to $200 for individuals and $500 for families that can be used to pay towards cost sharing for certain network health care expenses.

 Rewarding employees for good health care choices may help spur better health outcomes and lower costs over the long-term.
 UnitedHealthcare Rewards, for instance, offers financial incentives for completing a health survey, getting 30 active minutes of fitness a day and tracking 14 days of sleep, among other healthy living activities.

 Sometimes unexpected emergencies occur.
 Accidents happen, and “surprise” bills come in the mail.
-With 40% of Americans not being able to cover a $400 emergency,4 it becomes especially important to provide support when unforeseen events happen.
+With around 50% of Americans unable to cover a $1,000 emergency from their savings,4 it becomes especially important to provide support when unforeseen events happen.

 Current employer group client or broker?